Transcript #145: The Python 3 “Y2K” problem

 27:13 But it's a potential tool.

-27:19 - Curses is a library which allows you to paint graphical user interfaces, but in a terminal.
+27:19 Curses is a library which allows you to paint kind of graphical user interfaces, but in a terminal.

 27:51 I really love it.

-27:55 I don't really know what this person would be classified as, because it's like a pretty low-level hack.
+27:55 I don't really know what this person would be classified as because this is like a pretty low-level hack.

-28:18 They say, oh, there's no address, or there's no license plate, so we can't send them a ticket.
+28:13 the systems like at, you know, the county or whatever is going to give you a ticket, say, oh, there's no address or there's no license plate here, so we can't send them a ticket.

-28:34 And then all of a sudden, all the other places where there actually were nulls in the database started directing to this license plate.
+28:33 And then all of a sudden, all the other places where there actually were nulls in the database started directing to this license plate,

-28:44 And they got $12,000 in parking tickets without even parking illegally because they started to receive all the failure cases of the database for parking.
+28:44 and they got $12,000 in parking tickets without even parking illegally because they started to receive all the failure cases of the database for the parking.

 28:53 Ah, guess he hacked himself.